isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="19"}
 19.&nbsp;But when it comes to the online world, these norms are not quite observed in the same way.
 The sense of safety we have offline does not translate into the online space.

-</p><p style="margin-left: 40px">a) The SHE 2023 study found that 58% of respondents reported personally experiencing and/or knowing others who faced online harms.
+<p style="margin-left: 40px">a) The SHE 2023 study found that 58% of respondents reported personally experiencing and/or knowing others who faced online harms.</p>

 {:start="20"}
 20.&nbsp;We studied why this might be so, and in the course of our study, three issues stood out:

-</p><p style="margin-left: 40px">a) First, fragmented standards and weak accountability in the online harms regulation space.
+<p style="margin-left: 40px">a) First, fragmented standards and weak accountability in the online harms regulation space.</p>

-</p><p style="margin-left: 40px">b) Second, economic incentives that unfortunately reward sensational content.
+<p style="margin-left: 40px">b) Second, economic incentives that unfortunately reward sensational content.</p>

-</p><p style="margin-left: 40px">c) Third, online anonymity that emboldens misbehaviour.
+<p style="margin-left: 40px">c) Third, online anonymity that emboldens misbehaviour.</p>

 {:start="21"}
 21.&nbsp;These three issues have very much shaped the thinking behind the construct and the framework of this current Bill, and let me elaborate that for Members.